 Just like a homeowner who plans for how their family will deal with an earthquake, house fire or flood, business owners need to plan for how their employees and customers will react to a similar situation.
 The plan should include evacuation routes, rallying points, a readily available emergency kit and a communications strategy.

 Communications are critical in the moments during and immediately following a disaster.
 In the age when nearly everybody carries a cellphone that also has text and email capabilities, it’s important to have each employee’s contact numbers and addresses.
 A communications tree and emergency procedures can let employees know who to contact when something goes wrong.

-Emergency numbers should also include your business insurance company, electrician, plumber, city or county public works departments, gas and electric companies and even media such as local newspapers or television stations.
+Emergency numbers should also include your business insurance company, electrician, plumber, city or county public works departments, gas and electric companies, local hospitals and health organizations, and even media such as local newspapers or television stations.
 This information should be stored off-site or in a cloud-based host for easy access.

 An emergency kit is vital, too.
 It should include battery-powered walkie-talkies to add another layer of communications redundancy, flashlights, first-aid supplies and instructions, and enough water and non-perishable food to hold several people for at least 72 hours.

 As part of your disaster preparation, it’s vitally important to identify what it will take to recover and get back to work.
 Every business is different, but each should assign priorities of high, medium and low to every operation necessary to reopen the doors.

 Small businesses today rely on data and the digital platforms that hold it.
 So, being ready for a disaster with up-to-date records and backup data is critical.